one-among-us/data/people/mone/page.en.md

 According to Mone, she never got happiness and love.
 Her parents got divorced in the first half of 2023.
 After that, she lived with her mother.
 The lack of love from family made her depressed.
 During the past 7 months, her father always refused to visit her, and her paternal grandmother didn't care about her any more.
 She was treated for depression in hospital.
 It was a period she missed, because she received lots of love from other patients:

-> You should live better, you are not burden of your mother.
+> You should live for yourself, you are not a burden of your mother.
 >
-> You are so lovely, I think.
+> I think you are so lovely.
 Do not feel inferior or blame yourself anymore.
 >
 > I feel you are so lovely, very beautiful, sensible and tough.
-It's quite difficult to weather these things.
+It's quite difficult to weather the storm.
 >
-> You are a sweet child, tell me when you are in trouble.
-Be chuffed!
+> You are a sweet child.
+Please tell me when you are in trouble.
+Live happily!
 (Smile)
 >
-> Sweet sister, from now on, we together, seek happy life, after this, we together, seek and quest, we together, discharge and recover!
-Don't worry, I will back you.
+> Sweet sister, from now on, we will together seek happy lives.
+After this, we will together recover and be discharged!
+Don't worry, I will be with you.
 >
-> You are lovely and you have honesty.
+> You are lovely and honest.
 >
 > You are lovely and sensitive.
-Other's disfortune and yourself are not interrelated.
-You can be more selfish, love yourself better and care more about yourself.
+You are not responsible for others' misfortune.
+You can be more selfish and love yourself more.
 >
-> May you happy every day!
+> May you be happy every day!
 (Cat Emoji)
 >
-> Live better, love yourself further.
+> Live better, love yourself more.

 <PhotoScroll photos={[
 '${path}/photos/messages1.png',